1Genevieve/Survival-Analysis/README.md

 ![summary](https://github.com/1Genevieve/Survival_Analysis/blob/master/summary1.JPG)

 ## Log-Rank Test
-Compared to the KM anaylysis, the log-rank test determines whether there is a signigicant difference in the survival curves or survival probabilities of groups.
+Compared to the KM anaylysis, the log-rank test determines whether there is a significant difference in the survival curves or survival probabilities of groups.
 It is a non-parametric test.

 ### 3. "survdiff"
 **'survdiff'** compares the survival curves of 2 groups using the log rank test.
 It calculates the test statistic and p-value for comparing survival curves.
 For example, the survival curves of two groups based on gender are compared: